ra-mtp-ntnu/moto/README.md

 ## Example

-The highest level API is defined in `Moto` class.
+The highest level API is defined in the `Moto` class.

 ```python
 from moto import Moto